IBTechRaj/ReactCalculator/README.md

 # Calculator

-This App retrieves weather data using weather API and displays the weather information of any major city, depending on the user's choice.
+This App works as a calcultor.
+It takes input by mouse clicks and makes calculations and displays the result on the screen.

 # Technologies